The Roxy (New York City)

-The Roxy (sometimes Roxy NYC) was a popular nightclub located at 515 West 18th Street in New York City.
-Located in the Chelsea section of Manhattan, it began as a roller skating rink and roller disco in 1978, founded by Steve Bauman, Richard Newhouse and Steve Greenberg.
+The Roxy (sometimes Roxy NYC) was a popular nightclub and former disco roller rink located at 515 West 18th Street in New York City.

+Located in the Chelsea section of Manhattan, it began as a roller disco in 1978, founded by Steve Bauman, Richard Newhouse and Steve Greenberg.
 It was acquired in 1985 by Gene DiNino.

 The Roxy shut down permanently in March 2007.

 Operation

 Beginning in the early 1980s, the owners began hosting private party nights.
 Referred to by many as the "Studio 54 of roller rinks", these parties thrived for several years.
 Then, as the popularity of skating began to fade, the space was revamped into a dance club in June 1982 by Ruza Blue whose idea it was to transform the roller rink into a dance club.

 The Roxy hosted a party for the famed Olympic gold medal-winning USA Ice Hockey team in 1980.